tmckay/pm-proto/README.md

  * Make it valueable and a joy for even non-PM stakeholders
  * Providing background for a project is a first-class aspect of project management
  * Ability to map a system design of the project to ownership teams

+## Planning Phases

+### Building a backlog
+ * Course grained, rough estimates using t-shirt sizes i.e. S, M, L, XL

+### Creating and grooming epics
+ * Refine rough outlines from backlog
+ * Clarify what's in scope
+ * Start to create user stories

+### Sprint planning
+ * Turn epics into tickets with story points

+### Progress management
+ * Need high level view of project progress
+ * Would like to see view of interdependencies and critical path of project